hongminglin08/hongminglin08.github.io/index-en.md

 - 2016/12 National Encouragement scholarship

 ### Project
-- Intelligent monitoring and management system for Monochamus alternatus based on Internet of Things基于物联网的松墨天牛诱捕器智能监控管理系统开发
+- Intelligent monitoring and management system for Monochamus alternatus based on Internet of Things
 - Ontology-based automatic identification of lepidopteran forest pests